Tipser/slate/source/includes/_advanced-usage.md

 #Advanced usage

-## Getting Tipser Product Id
+## Getting Tipser Product Id and Collection Id

 <aside class="notice">
-To open a dialog for a product you will need to know its Tipser <code>productId</code>.
-To get it, just find a product on <a href="https://app.tipser.com/">app.tipser.com</a>click on the "<>" sign and copy it's productId.
+To run Tipser Elements components you will need to pass <code>productId</code> or <code>collectionId</code>.
+To get <code>productId</code>, just find a product in "Insert Products" section on <a href="https://app.tipser.com/" target="_blank">app.tipser.com</a>, click on the "<>" sign and copy it's <code>productId</code>.
+To curate a collection click "+" sign on a product tile and type the name of the collection.
+Then click "add".
+Your product is added to the collection.
+When all the products are added to the collection, click "<" on the right side of the site and then "<>" to copy the the <code>collectionId</code>.
 </aside>

 ## Adding POS data